With this one, the series arrives on the Sega Genesis with a bang. I found this game

 That's right, plural heroes.
 There are two characters to choose from right at the outset, and they're...

-However, my choice for the game is Eric LeCarde (...Alucard?) who bears a striking resemblance to Kain from Final Fantasy IV with the blond hair and spear.
+However, in the interest of doing something different for this one, my choice for the game is Eric Lecarde (...Alucard?) who bears a striking resemblance to Kain from Final Fantasy IV with the blond hair and spear.

-Eric can attack upward with his spear, which John can't.
-The downside to playing as this guy is that his lance is shorter range than the whip (I think).
+Eric Lecarde can attack straight upward with his spear, which John can't.
+The downside to playing as this guy is that his lance has a shorter range than the powered-up whip.
+The game is largely the same between the two characters, no story differences.

 What's really weird is that Eric's long blond hair is short and dark ingame.